PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cspm/AWS-cloud-account-onboarding.md

 ---
 id: aws-cloud-account-onboarding
-title: Set Up Prisma Cloud IAM Role for AWS Cloud Accounts using Automation
+title: AWS Cloud Account Onboarding on to Prisma Cloud using Automation
 ---

 This guide shows how to automate AWS Cloud Account onboarding on Prisma Cloud.